-The LCMS began work in Thailand in 1986 under the name The Concordia Gospel Ministry (CGM), which supports the efforts of local, independent Thai Lutheran Church.
+The Lutheran Church—Missouri Synod began work in Thailand in 1986 under the name Concordia Gospel Ministry (CGM), which supports the efforts of the local, independent Thai Lutheran church.

-An urban ministry strategy was initiated in Bangkok, as well as social service programs like a child-care center and work among child and young teen prostitutes.
-The urban ministry at the CGM Center includes teaching English for the purpose of building relationships with Thai students and professionals, through which the Gospel of Christ can be shared.
-The church opened a preaching station at the CGM Center.
+An urban ministry strategy was initiated in Bangkok, and social-service programs — like a child-care center and work among child and young teen prostitutes — were started.
+The urban ministry at the CGM center includes teaching English for the purpose of building relationships with Thai students and professionals, through which the Gospel of Christ can be shared.
+The church also opened a preaching station at the CGM center.

-LCMS World Relief and Human Care first provided mercy project support towards tuition and supplies for school children in 1988.
-In the following years, additional mercy projects included computer and solar equipment, food for refugees, rebuilding homes damaged in an explosion, infant/mother care, day care center, rehabilitation for prostitutes, slum community ministry, disaster relief (tsunami, flood, cyclone), livelihood development and student scholarships.
+In 1988, the LCMS provided mercy project support for tuition and supplies for school children.
+In the following years, additional mercy projects included buying computer and solar equipment, providing food for refugees, rebuilding homes damaged in an explosion, infant and mother care, providing a day-care center, rehabilitation for prostitutes, slum community ministry, disaster relief (tsunami, flood, cyclone), livelihood development and student scholarships.

-Concordia Welfare and Educational Foundation Thailand (CWEF), the registered organization through which LCMS World Mission and LCMS World Relief and Human Care currently work in Thailand, supports the ministry of Concordia Day Care Center.
-The Center cares for about 60 children who live in a local slum.
-Most recently, LCMS World Relief and Human Care provided funding for 20 families whose homes were burnt in an electrical fire to receive immediate relief through CWEF.
+Concordia Welfare and Educational Foundation Thailand (CWEFT), the registered organization through which the LCMS currently works in Thailand, supports the ministry of the Concordia Day Care Center.
+The center cares for about 60 children who live in a local slum.